Trauma-Informed School Mental Health Task Force

 Vision: Connecticut schools and children will be the healthiest in the nation.

 Mission: to promote a comprehensive framework for a statewide trauma-informed

 infrastructure that integrates behavioral health services and school and community supports.

-Since that symposium, core group members have continued to meet over the past year, adding partners with DCF and the CCMC Injury Prevention Center.
+Since that original 2017 symposium, core group members have continued to meet over the past year, adding partners with DCF and the CCMC Injury Prevention Center.
 The group has been working on the next steps and advancing directions for the group with regard to both individual and collaborative activities.
 Here is a summary of the work to date.
 For more information and to view upcoming meeting dates, visit the workgroup's website.